condor949/OtterAndOil/README.md

 python main.py -c config.json
 ```

-*LaTeX is used when rendering plots, so a TeX distribution may be required for a full run.*
+*LaTeX is used when rendering plots, so a TeX distribution may be required for a full run.
+If you do not want to install LaTeX packages, set `use_latex` to `false` in your configuration to render labels using plain text instead.*

 ## How it works